2004 I was diagnosed with a brain tumour that left me deaf in my right ear and the right side of my face paralyzed.

 Surviving both a stroke and a brain tumour, I have a lot to share about how we can face adversity, vulnerability, staying positive, learning and healing.

 Today, I am combining my over 25 years teaching in high school and university and over 3000 hours coaching, with these experiences and am a Life Guide & Coach and Teacher Mentor theteachingpractice.nz, workshop facilitator and speaker.
-My book “In One Stroke” is due for release in 2023.
+My book “That Time I Had a Stroke” is due for release in 2024.